almemanuel/lazy-sharepoint/README.md

 Before you begin, ensure you have met the following requirements:
 - you have installed a `python 3.8` or higher

-## 🚀 Install pypoint
+## 🚀 Install sharepoint-crud
 - run the command: `pip install sharepoint-crud` to activate the virtual environment
 - voilà!

 ## ☕ Run
-To run pypoint, you need a sharepoint account.
+To run sharepoint-crud, you need a sharepoint account.
 You can instanciate an object with the following parameters:

 ```python
 from sharepoint-crud import SharePointCrud